HackerSM9/URL-Shortner/README.md

 # URL-Shotner
-URL-Shotner in Termux using TinyURL.com
+URL-Shortner in Termux using TinyURL.com